top of page

 • Take a walk/hike

 • Do something nice for someone.
-It’s amazing how this can lift your mood!
+It’s amazing how this simple act of kindness can lift your mood!

 • Hug someone